fletchjp/CANCMDDC-Arduino/README.md

 There is a more recent library with the same name and the solution has been to copy the files needed into this project.

+I have found that there are three different versions of the mcp_can library.
+The code is using the published version 1.5.1 and not older versions.

 John Fletcher <M6777> 25/02/2024